pytorch/pytorch.github.io/_posts/2022-1-19-quantization-in-practice.md

   <img src="/assets/images/quantization_gif.gif" width="60%">
 </div>

-## What happens when you "quantize" a model?

-Two things, generally - the model gets smaller and runs faster.
-This is because adding and multiplying 8-bit numbers is faster than 32-bit numbers.
-Loading a smaller model from memory reduces I/O, making models more energy efficient.
+## A quick introduction to quantization

 > If someone asks you what time it is, you don't respond "10:14:34:430705", but you might say "a quarter past 10".

-Quantizing a model means reducing the numerical precision of its weights and/or activations a.k.a information compression.
-Quantization of deep networks is especially interesting because overparameterized DNNs have more degrees of freedom and this makes them good candidates for information compression.
+Quantization has roots in information compression; in deep networks it refers to reducing the numerical precision of its weights and/or activations.
+Overparameterized DNNs have more degrees of freedom and this makes them good candidates for information compression.
+When you quantize a model, two things generally happen - the model gets smaller and runs with better efficiency.
+Processing 8-bit numbers is faster than 32-bit numbers, and a smaller model has lower memory footprint and power consumption.

 At the heart of it all is a **mapping function**, a linear projection from floating-point to integer space: $Q(r) = round(r/S + Z)$